MuhammadHassanBashir/Monit/monit-container-uptime.md

           stop program "/usr/bin/systemctl sshd stop

       then save the file and use **sudo monit -t** for confirming the monit configuration and the relaod the monit service **sudo systemctl reload monit**. after that would see that monit is monitoring your (docker , nginx , sshd )processcess. brower link: **http://<serverip>:2812**

+### For monitoring program like container do the following steps

+- Create a script on any directory and paste below content. and give execution permission to the script.

+      sudo mkdir -p /etc/monit.d/scripts
+      sudo nano /etc/monit.d/scripts/check_container_uptime-kuma.sh

+      add below script in the file. this is for uptime-kuma container

+            #!/bin/bash
+            docker top "uptime-kuma"       --> uptime-kuma is container name exit $?

+      sudo chmod +x /etc/monit.d/scripts/check_container_uptime-kuma.sh

+- now open /etc/monitrc file and paste below content under services

+    CHECK PROGRAM uptime-kuma WITH PATH /etc/monit.d/scripts/check_container_uptime-kuma.sh     uptime-kuma is monit program name
+     START PROGRAM = "/usr/bin/docker start uptime-kuma"             --> uptime-kuma is container name, jiska program monit ma monitor krna ha
+     STOP PROGRAM = "/usr/bin/docker stop uptime-kuma"               --> uptime-kuma is container name
+     IF status != 0 FOR 3 CYCLES THEN RESTART
+     IF 2 RESTARTS WITHIN 5 CYCLES THEN UNMONITOR

+- now check the monit configuration and reload monit service

+      sudo monit -t
+      sudo systemctl reload monit

+and refresh the browser, and you will see that monit is monitoring container program. and checking container is live and running...

+**Note:** Repeat the same steps for other container. you need to create a saparate script with different name under script folder and also create different program section on /etc/monitrc file for each program.. like i did for 2

+            CHECK PROGRAM uptime-kuma WITH PATH /etc/monit.d/scripts/check_container_uptime-kuma.sh
+                START PROGRAM = "/usr/bin/docker start uptime-kuma"
+                STOP PROGRAM = "/usr/bin/docker stop uptime-kuma"
+                IF status != 0 FOR 3 CYCLES THEN RESTART
+                IF 2 RESTARTS WITHIN 5 CYCLES THEN UNMONITOR

+              CHECK PROGRAM mongobd WITH PATH /etc/monit.d/scripts/check_container_mongo.sh
+                START PROGRAM = "/usr/bin/docker start container_name"
+                STOP PROGRAM = "/usr/bin/docker stop container_name"
+                IF status != 0 FOR 3 CYCLES THEN RESTART
+                IF 2 RESTARTS WITHIN 5 CYCLES THEN UNMONITOR